JumpTask logo

 3. Playlist Push

-If you’ve built a solid Spotify playlist, Playlist Push lets you get paid to listen to music on Spotify and share your honest thoughts.
-This platform connects artists with popular playlist curators, helping them promote their new music through quality reviews.
+If you’ve built a solid Spotify playlist, Playlist Push lets you get paid to listen to new songs on Spotify and share your honest thoughts.
+The platform connects artists with experienced playlist curators who can help promote tracks to real audiences.

 Tips to grow your playlist: